markus-zzz/zzzconsulting-website/index.md

 # Hello and welcome!

 My name is Markus Lavin and I am a software engineer who is located and active in the very south of Sweden.
-I intend to use this site to publish occasional blog posts relating to the following fields:
+I originally intended to use this site to market myself as a consultant but that ambition has since long been put on the shelf.

-- Compiler engineering
-- Graphics and game programming
-- Embedded computing
+Instead I now use this platform to write blog posts about various projects that I work on.

-The reasoning behind this effort is a combination of self promotion (hopefully) and keeping an open notebook for myself that additionally may be to the benefit of others.
+The reasoning behind this effort is a combination of self promotion (hopefully) as well as keeping an open notebook for myself that additionally may be to the benefit of others.